deviodigital/delivery-drivers-for-woocommerce/README.txt

 4. Order details display (theme in use: [CannaBiz](https://www.wpdispensary.com/downloads/cannabiz/))

 == Changelog ==

+= 1.2 =
+* Bug fix for driver-dashboard query vars in `admin/ddwc-woocommerce-account-tab.php`
+* Updated `the_title` to say **Driver Dashboard** for driver-dashboard page in `admin/ddwc-woocommerce-account-tab.php`
+* Updated code to display customer name in driver dadhboard in `admin/ddwc-dashboard-shortcode.php`
+* Updated `.pot` file with new translation strings in `languages/ddwc.pot`
+* Various code updates and general code cleanup throughout multiple files

 = 1.1 =
 * Added checkbox for drivers to hide completed orders from assigned orders table in `admin/ddwc-dashboard-shortcode.php`